Red ListRecovering

 What price action says about NG.

-NG qualifies for the Red List on decline depth — down -38.3% from its rolling 252-day high.
-Past 30% with the high set inside the last four months — the recency clause that often precedes further breakdown.
+NG qualifies for the Red List on decline depth — down -42.2% from its rolling 252-day high.
+Past the 40% threshold, the deepest tier in the taxonomy.
 Depth plus recency: this is the pattern many investors call a falling knife.

 Cross-confirmation: also showing 3/5 bearish time frames.